NMOST Staff

 Executive Director

-She has also worked as a Special Advisor on Women Worker’s Rights at the International Labor Organization in Geneva.
+May has more than 25 years’ experience as a director for local and international organizations.
 May has extensive experience in community collaboration and strategies for implementing community projects for change.
 This includes planning and implementing the Safe Schools Healthy Students Initiative in APS focused on prevention of violence and substance abuse, and a successful YouthBuild program in Albuquerque.

 May has a dual Master’s in Community and Regional Planning/Latin American studies from the University of New Mexico, and a Bachelor’s Degree in Journalism and International Studies from the University of Oregon.